4/25/2024

 Martin Arnell

 Yeah, sorry for that.
-Yeah, so my question is, it sounds like you have strong visibility on your revenue, given the conviction in UA spending and ROI.
-So we're just trying to understand the neutral outlook a little bit better on the direction of the organic growth.
-You know, if you could just indicate that you expect it to improve in Q2, Q3, given the UA levels that you spend.
+Yeah, so my question is, It sounds like you have strong visibility on your revenue, given the conviction in UA spending and ROI.
+So we're just trying to understand the natural outlook a little bit better on the direction of the organic growth.
+If you could just indicate that you expect it to improve in Q2, Q3, given the UA levels that you spent.

 speaker